What is a Parent Coordinator, and what do they do?

 When should you seek a Parent Coordinator?

-A Parent Coordinator is retained with a written agreement between the parties, or the court may appoint a qualified Parent Coordinator.
-A motion must be filed with the Clerk of Court and served on the other party(ies).
-Before an appointment, the parties or their attorneys need to schedule a hearing to identify certain findings per Florida Statute §61.125.
+A Parent Coordinator is retained with a written agreement between the parties, or the court may appoint a qualified parenting coordinator.
+A motion must be filed with the Clerk of Court and served on the other party(ies) to appoint and Parent Coordinator.

-When a history of domestic violence is present, a Parent Coordinator may not be referred unless there is direct consent from both parents.
-The court will order safeguards to protect the safety of all participants when either party has committed an act of domestic violence as defined in s.
+When a history of domestic violence is present, a parent coordinator may not be referred unless there is direct consent from both parents.
+The court will order safeguards to protect the safety of all participants when either party has committed an act of domestic violence as defined in f.s.
 741.28, or child abuse as defined in s.
 39.01.
 The court will provide an opportunity to consult with your attorney or domestic violence advocate before accepting each party’s consent.

 Is the information confidential in parent coordination?